skylerto/mom-and-pop-books/doc/design/04-implementation.md

 ## User Interface

+The user interface was created by using Twitter's Bootstrap as a base, along with jQuery.
+These two components removed the burden of the "heavy-lifting" from the project.
+Basic scaffolding and grid layout is predefined by Bootstrap, along with a few very basic styling elements.
+This allowed the team to focus on making the interface functional.

 ## Data Layer

 In the _Data Layer_ we explore our Database schema, Java Beans, and Data Access Objects.
 The importance of this implementation is that it creates a base for our implementation.